How to Fix Task Host Window Prevents Shut Down on Windows?

 Open Control Panel

-3. Click Choose What The Power Button Does from the left
+3. Click Choose What the Power Button Does on the left side.

 Click Choose What The Power Button Does